 provide the vendor a copy of the State Bar fingerprint rejection notice.

 The Live Scan vendor may, however, charge its fee again for the second

 The Live Scan vendor will complete the new Live Scan form and provide you with a new ATI number.
 Return to your My State Bar Profile and enter the new ATI number.

 You may also choose to go to a different Live Scan vendor.
 If you choose to do so, however, you will have to pay the DOJ and FBI processing fees again, on top of any additional vendor fees.

 Resubmit Fingerprints within 90 days of the Initial Rejection Notice Back to TopIf you do not resubmit your fingerprints within 90 days of the receipt of a rejection notice, your registration in the program will be cancelled.

 Penalty for Not Satisfying Fingerprint Requirements by the February Deadline:

-If a participant in the FLC program fails to meet the fingerprint deadline of February 1, 2019, the participant will be notified regarding their failure to satisfy the fingerprinting rule requirement and will be instructed to submit fingerprints to the DOJ and FBI by February 25, 2019, or receive a one-time $100 penalty fee.
+If a participant in the MJP and FLC program fails to meet the fingerprint deadline of February 1, 2019, the participant will be notified regarding their failure to satisfy the fingerprinting rule requirement and will be instructed to submit fingerprints to the DOJ and FBI.

-On March 4, 2019, all FLC’s who have not complied will be terminated from the program and a suspension letter will be sent to the FLC’s address of record and their name will be removed from the State Bar website.
-If an FLC wishes to reinstate their status to active, the attorney must submit the $100 penalty fee, comply with the fingerprinting rule requirement, and all other annual renewal requirements before being deemed active in the program.
-A reinstatement letter will be sent to the FLC’s address of record.
+MJP and FLC participants who have not complied with the fingerprinting requirement by April 30, 2019 will be subject to having their license to practice in the State of California cancelled.
+In case of cancellation, a letter will be sent to the FLC and MJP's employer's address of record.
+If MJP and FLC participants wish to reinstate their status to active, the attorney must comply with the fingerprinting rule requirement and all other annual renewal requirements before being deemed active in the program.
+Once determined to be in compliance with the fingerprinting rule requirement, a reinstatement letter will be sent to the FLC or MJP's employer's address of record.